Use of force: U.S. statistics

+United Kingdom

 In England and Wales the use of (reasonable) force is provided to police and any other person from Section 3 of the Criminal Law Act 1967, which states:

 "A person may use such force as is reasonable in the circumstances in the prevention of crime, or in effecting or assisting in the lawful arrest of offenders or suspected offenders or of persons unlawfully at large".

 Use of force may be considered lawful if it was, on the basis of the facts as the accused honestly believed them, necessary and reasonable.

 (Further provision about when force is "reasonable" was made by section 76 of the Criminal Justice and Immigration Act 2008.)